edinmurtic/Tourism-Promotional-Website/README.md

 ![Homepage](https://github.com/user-attachments/assets/a6965310-cab5-4357-ab79-2bc5c4911aec)

-This is the main page of the application, displaying the welcome message and primary navigation options.
+This is the main page of the application, displaying images of landmarks and key attractions in the city, and primary navigation options.

 ---